korolainenriikka/mlflow_on_openstack_automated/README.md

 * Clone this project on the control host

 * Modify the `vars` file:
-    * add your conrol node's floating IP address
+    * add your conrol nodes' floating IP address
+    * give a size of the volume created for storing tracking information (only used if tracking volume does not exist already)
     * select [virtual machine flavor](https://docs.csc.fi/cloud/pouta/vm-flavors-and-billing/#cpouta-flavors)
     * add the uri of the mlproject git repo you wish to run
     * add the image name specified in your project's MLProject file (under docker_env: image:)
+    * give the mlprojects' entrypoint, ie the path to MLProject and Dockerfile in your repository

 The default values run [a simple mnist project](https://github.com/korolainenriikka/mlflow_test)